View All 1841 Liberty Head Eagle

 Description

 The 1841 (O) Liberty Head Eagle - Private Restrike Tin Splasher is a Gold Eagle produced at the New Orleans Mint as part of the Liberty Head Eagles 1838-1907 series.
-With a mintage of only 1, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
-Struck in tin.
+With a mintage of 1, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Philadelphia and New Orleans struck eagles; the series was establishing regular two-mint production.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $13K to $162K depending on grade and condition.
+Struck in tin, weighing 16.72 grams, 27 mm in diameter, with a reeded edge.
 Cataloged as PCGS #509103.
-The Liberty Head Eagle was produced from 1838 to 1907, spanning nearly seven decades and multiple eras of American history.
-Carson City eagles are among the most sought-after U.S. gold coins.
-The 1858 is rare, and the 1907 Liberty issues overlap with the introduction of the Indian Head design.

 External References